jordalgo/estream/readme.md

 ### Why Both?

 Separation of concerns!
-Sources have a specific beginning and end where as pipes are just objects which pass along and filter data into next and error buckets.
+Sources have a specific beginning and end where as pipes are just objects which pass along and filter data into next, error, and complete buckets.
 You can compose pipes together and add multiple sources to a single pipe but you can't compose sources.
-A source has one job and that's to pass events into it's connected pipes.
+A source has one job and that's to pass events into its connected pipes.

 ## Transformations